VictoriaMetrics/VictoriaMetrics/docs/vmagent.md

      The number of number in the cluster of scrapers.
 It must be an unique value in the range 0 ... promscrape.cluster.membersCount-1 across scrapers in the cluster.
 Can be specified as pod name of Kubernetes StatefulSet - pod-name-Num, where Num is a numeric part of pod name (default "0")
   -promscrape.cluster.membersCount int
      The number of members in a cluster of scrapers.
 Each member must have an unique -promscrape.cluster.memberNum in the range 0 ... promscrape.cluster.membersCount-1 .
 Each member then scrapes roughly 1/N of all the targets.
 By default cluster scraping is disabled, i.e. a single scraper scrapes all the targets
+  -promscrape.cluster.name string
+     Optional name of the cluster.
+If multiple vmagent clusters scrape the same targets, then each cluster must have unique name in order to properly de-duplicate samples received from these clusters.
+See https://github.com/VictoriaMetrics/VictoriaMetrics/issues/2679
   -promscrape.cluster.replicationFactor int
      The number of members in the cluster, which scrape the same targets.
 If the replication factor is greater than 1, then the deduplication must be enabled at remote storage side.
 See https://docs.victoriametrics.com/#deduplication (default 1)
   -promscrape.config string